Humbly Homemade

 Carissa Erzen

-My Grandma's simple kimchi is mild & easy, yet full of flavor & nutritiously fermented vegetables.
-All you need to make it is cabbage, cucumbers and salt!
+My Grandma's simple kimchi is mild yet flavorful, and easy to make with just cabbage, cucumbers and salt.

 Print Pin Recipe Rate Recipe Save Saved Recipe!